tnowak22/IBM-M1215-Crossflash/README.md

 - megarec and the other file in that folder
 - sbrempty.bin
 - Firmware - ** Note ** - In this guide I am flashing the ASUS Firmware, which the latest version at the time of writing is 16.00.13.
 ASUS provides a support package with this firmware and the bios rom files.
-I would assume that this would also work for the LSI/Broadcom firmware for the 9300-8i series, which use the same 3008 raid on chip (roc).
+I would assume that this would also work for the LSI/Broadcom firmware for the 9300-8i series, which use the same 3008 raid on chip (roc), but this I cannot confirm.
 - Take note of the SAS Adress of you controller.
 It can be found on as sticker on the board.
 You'll need it later.
-- patience
+- Patience

 ## Quick Notes